Close-up image of a bicycle tire with black rubber tread and branding stickers showing specifications.

 When mountain bikes got really popular in the 80s and 90s they all had 26” wheels, in the 2000s several manufacturers introduced the 29” wheel that most MTBs currently use.
 Interestingly the 29” wheel size is exactly the same size as the road 700c size.
 Fast forward a few years and we have an in-between size, 27.5” (also known as 650b).
 Not only is this popular in the mountain bike world, but has become pretty common on gravel bikes.

 You might be a little confused at this point with the way we’re describing tyre sizes, you’ll have noticed that we’ve been mixing units and jumping around quite a bit.
 For tyres that are listed in inch sizes (eg 27”, 29”) these numbers refer to a very rough estimate of tyre diameter.
-Same with 700 or 650 except in this case it’s the tyre dimater in mm.
+Same with 700 or 650 except in this case it’s the tyre diameter in mm.
 The ‘c’ or ‘b’ suffix designates the width of the rim for that size of tyre.
 It’s not a number you can rely on but it is a convenient way of grouping tyres together.

 So what does any of that have to do with 32” wheels?
 Well, the bicycle industry seems to have decided that a new bigger wheel size might be fun.
 And it seems like the 32” size (ISO 686) is the current favourite to make it onto production bikes.
-I should say here that 32” isn’t really a new size, it’s common in the unicycle world (along with 36” ISO 787).
+I should say here that 32” isn’t really a new size, it’s common in the unicycle world (along with 36”, ISO 787).
 So there have always been tyres and rims available (well, about 2 tyre choices and about 1 rim!) and some small custom builders have been making use of these parts to build big-wheeled bikes for a while.
 There are a couple of companies specialising in building bikes for very tall people utilising 32” and 36” wheels in a small production environment but they are very much the exception.

 With industry support, we’ll see more trye choices and more rim choices.
 This is already starting to happen.
 I have two different types of 32” tyres in stock right now (bicycle not unicycle), 1 type of carbon rim and 1 type of aluminium rim.
 I know of two rim manufacturers that have committed to stocking a 32” rim very soon.
 That trickle will turn into a stream very quickly.